-- 1256 Leadership and Vision

-- Mindsets and Attitudes

-- GEMBA & Employee Engagement

-- 1259 Leading Quality Indicators: Measures that Matter

-- Proactive Management Oversight, Review, and Reporting, and

-- Cultural Enablers

-The model assesses behaviors at all levels of the organization, includes systematic improvement processes, and includes reward and recognition programs.
+1302 • Leading Quality Indicators: Measures that Matter 1303 • Proactive Management Oversight, Review, and Reporting, and 1304 Cultural Enablers 1305 1306 1307 The model assesses behaviors at all levels of the organization, includes systematic improvement processes, and includes reward and recognition programs.
 The APQ contains bonus content that aids assessors in evaluation of third-party relationships.

-1265 The ISPE APQ Cultural Excellence Guide model helps to assess, foster, develop, monitor, measure, learn, 1266 aspire, and ultimately act upon improvement to advance Cultural Excellence.
-Employee ownership and

-- engagement starts with Leadership and Vision.
-Leadership establishes the foundational elements that engageemployees to commit to establishing a mature quality culture. - 1269 Behavioral measures are very important to employee ownership and engagement.
-These measures are included - 1270 within the 21-behavior assessment tool in the pre-assessment and the full deep-dive, five-level scale APQ - 1271 Cultural Excellence Assessment.

-1272 GEMBA is the key dimension that defines the employee ownership and engagement plans.
-It includes 1273 leadership and employee communications, goals, performance enablers, and monitoring behaviors in a 1274 transparent and visual manner to assess the PQS and the culture of the organization at multiple levels.
-The 1275 dimension of cultural enablers provides tools needed to track and measure behaviors and resulting cultural and 1276 business performance.
-Additionally, a key element in GEMBA is a recognition and reward system that 1277 establishes the behaviors and measures actions associated with quality culture excellence.
-Success is captured 1278 via employee behaviors, and performance aligned to the business strategy and cascading goals and criteria that 1279 show success.
+1308 1309 1310 In the ISPE APQ Cultural Excellence Guide model employee ownership and engagement starts with Leadership and Vision.
+Leadership establishes the foundational elements that engage employees to commit to establishing a mature quality culture.
+1311 1312 1313 Behavioral measures are very important to employee ownership and engagement.
+These measures are included within the 21-behavior assessment tool in the pre-assessment and the full deep-dive, five-level scale APQ Cultural Excellence Assessment.
+1314 1315 1316 1317 1318 1319 1320 1321 GEMBA is the key dimension that defines the employee ownership and engagement plans.
+It includes leadership and employee communications, goals, performance enablers, and monitoring behaviors in a transparent and visual manner to assess the PQS and the culture of the organization at multiple levels.
+The dimension of cultural enablers provides tools needed to track and measure behaviors and resulting cultural and business performance.
+Additionally, a key element in GEMBA is a recognition and reward system that establishes the behaviors and measures actions associated with quality culture excellence.
+Success is captured via employee behaviors, and performance aligned to the business strategy and cascading goals and criteria that show success.
+1322 8.10.
+PDA Culture of Quality 1323 1324 In the PDA Quality Assessment Tool Employee Ownership and Engagement define two attributes: Understanding Quality Goals and Staff Empowerment and Engagement.
+1325 1326 1327 The metrics 'Impact on Product Quality' and 'Patient Impact' are measured under 'Understanding Quality Goals' and 'Process Ownership and Engagement' and 'QMS Processes' are linked to 'Staff Empowerment and Engagement.'
+1328 1329 1330 1331 The tool allows the organization to assess if process owners are engaged with the processes and products they work with and if they feel able to make decisions and drive change.
+If employees have ownership and are engaged in the success of the organization, they will have the ability to ascertain if processes are clear and when necessary, they can make changes that result in improvements to the processes.
+1332 8.11.
+Summary 1333 1334 Employee ownership and engagement is inherently linked to Leadership.
+With strong effective leadership, employees feel empowered and valued which results in a strong quality culture.
+1335 1336 1337 As shown in Table 3 above, several of the models give criteria for success and detail how success can be measured when employees have ownership and are engaged within the company.

-For more information, see ISPE Cultural Excellence Report; ISPE APQ Cultural Excellence Guide, ISPE Reward and Recognition Webinar; ISPE Advancing Pharmaceutical Quality Program, ISPE Cultural Excellence Report (2017) [7].

-- 1284 In the PDA Quality Assessment Tool Employee Ownership and Engagement define two attributes: - 1285 Understanding Quality Goals and Staff Empowerment and Engagement.

-1286 The metrics 'Impact on Product Quality' and Patient Impact' are measured under 'Understanding Quality

-- Goals' and 'Process Ownership and Engagement' and 'QMS Processes' are linked to 'Staff Empowerment and Engagement.' - 1289 The tool allows the organization to assess if process owners are engaged with the processes and products they 1290 work with and if they feel able to make decisions and drive change.
-If employees have ownership and are - 1291 engaged in the success of the organization, they will have the ability to ascertain if processes are clear and - 1292 when necessary, they can make changes that result in improvements to the processes.

-Employee ownership and engagement is inherently linked to Leadership.
-With strong effective leadership,employees feel empowered and valued which results in a strong Quality Culture.

-As shown in Table 3 above, several of the models give criteria for success and detail how success can be measured when employees have ownership and are engaged within the company.
 ISPE and SIQ place a detailed emphasis on employee engagement and are excellent resources.
+1338 1339 1340

-1300 9.
-Continuous Improvement (CI)
+9. Continuous Improvement (CI)

-1301 9.1.
+9.1.
 Introduction to Continuous Improvement